pankajigec26/Movie_Rating_Task/README.md

 This utility will let you know the rating of movies.

 Prerequisite:

     Docker environment is setup at the user end.

 How to run this utility?

     Log in to your docker account

-run command
+commands

 #This will pull the image where the script is present